A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Results

 \subsection{Nonparametric modelling at 25\,$\mu$m}

 We nonparametrically fitted the PSF-subtracted (assuming SED stellar flux) F2500W image with the \texttt{rave} package \citep{Han2022}.
 This approach determines the deconvolved and deprojected radial surface brightness profile by fitting concentric annuli to the disk image, assuming that the disk is azimuthally symmetric and optically thin.
+The placement of annuli boundaries are randomised to marginalise over their effect on the fitted profile, and the fit is repeated 100 times.
 We applied the non-edge-on optimisation of the code \citep{Han2025}, assuming that the vertical density distribution of the disk is Gaussian, with $\rho(z) \propto \exp{\left[ - z^2/(2h^2) \right]}$, and that the vertical aspect ratio, $h = H(r) / r$, is constant across the disk.
 Note that $H(r)$ here is the standard deviation (rather than FWHM) of the vertical profile.